mourjo/quick-meetings/readme.md

 # quick-meetings

-Branch: `demo-2-invalid-date-range`

-This branch catches a bug with daylight savings while creating meetings.
+This branch contains a bug with daylight savings while creating meetings.

 ## Run the failing test